Heather Upton's UNIQ+ graduate access project working in our Tephrochronology Laboratory, July 2023

 img 20230630

-Heather joined the School’s tephrochronology team this July for a UNIQ+ Research Internship overseen by Prof. Victoria Smith.
-These internships are aimed at talented undergraduates from under-represented groups, who would find continuing into postgraduate study a challenge for reasons other than their academic ability.
+Heather joined the School’s tephrochronology team in July 2023 for a UNIQ+ Research Internship overseen by Prof. Victoria Smith.

-In the autumn, Heather will be starting the third year of her four-year degree in Geology and Geography at the University of East Anglia.
-She is passionate about studying volcanos and palaeontology and has just spent two weeks on fieldwork with her degree cohort in mainland Greece and Santorini.
+In the following autumn, Heather began the third year of her four-year degree in Geology and Geography at the University of East Anglia.
+She is passionate about studying volcanos and palaeontology and had just spent two weeks on fieldwork with her degree cohort in mainland Greece and Santorini.

 I looked at a lot of internship opportunities before I found this one.
 What stood out for me about UNIQ + and this project was the opportunity to focus on a distinct research question, which I get to take from start to reporting completion.
 Other internships I saw were more about working on general lab tasks or shadowing members of staff.
 I really feel like this is my project.